Amazing beach experience at Makalawena Beach on the Big Island

 The third options is a very rough rock road which is extremely difficult to drive through.
 There are lots of pot holes and uneven surfaces and only recommended if you are very confident in your 4WHD skills.
 Below are the directions to take depending on the route that you choose.

 Reaching the Makalawena beach through the Mahaiula Beach side

+The easiest route getting to Makalawena beach is from Mahaiula Beach.
 From the airport and driving down Hwy 19 at mile marker 90 and 91 enter the rough gravel paved road with potholes and uneven road until you hit the parking lot area by the beach.

-There is a pebble trail that leads through mixed grey and white rock coastal areas and turning left into Mahaiula beach.
+From the parking lot area, there is a pebble trail that leads through mixed grey and white rock coastal areas and turning left into Mahaiula beach.
 Continue on the trails through lava rocks along the coasts and then turns inland a bit until you get to the nice stretch of white sandy beach and continues on to the protected lagoon area.
 This is a 2.2-mile roundtrip hike from the parking lot area through Mahaiula beach and then the pebble trail to Makalawena.

 Lagoon areas opening to Makalawena beach

 Getting to Makalawena beach through the Kua Bay side